 It makes sense, then, to place a high priority on getting candidate communication right.
 To help you do so, we’ve outlined the do’s and don’ts for interacting with candidates to serve as a communication playbook.
 Before we dive into those, let’s take a look at why candidate communication is so important in the first place.

-Why Candidate Communication Matters
+Why is Candidate Communication Important

-Do acknowledge each application
+Acknowledge each application

 Thankfully, you don’t need to spend all day sending emails to dozens of candidates.
 Automation tools make it easy to schedule an instant follow-up email that goes out upon receipt of an application.
 You can even leverage this email as an opportunity to help the candidate learn more about your company by sharing some of your recruitment marketing materials.

-Do set expectations about the hiring timeline
+Set expectations about the hiring timeline

-There are a number of reasons it may not be feasible to let candidates know exactly where they stand in the hiring process.
+For several reasons, it may not be feasible to let candidates know exactly where they stand in the hiring process.
 Maybe you’re still accepting applications and don’t yet know when you’ll be scheduling interviews.
 Maybe you’re waiting to hear back from a candidate you made an offer to before deciding what happens with other top contenders.

 Still, you can appease the candidate’s desire for information without committing to the next steps by sharing what information you do know.
 This might include, for example, how soon you’re hoping to make a hire, how many steps there are in your typical interview process, and how soon after an interview a candidate should expect to hear back.
-Be sure to also share a designated point of contact for follow-up requests so they don’t feel like they’ve been left hanging.
+Be sure also to share a designated point of contact for follow-up requests so they don’t feel like they’ve been left hanging.

-Do leverage technology to stay on track
+Leverage technology to stay on track

 Treat it as a system that follows a predetermined set of rules, like a flow chart.
 For example, your candidate follow-up automation might look something like this: